RemoteDataEngineer/PySparkFeatureEngineeringSelectionIris/README.md

 # PySparkFeatureEngineeringSelectionIris
-Use Iris dataset from Sklearn for Feature Engineering of Continuous Values and Feature Selection
+Azure Databricks notebooks that use Iris dataset from Sklearn for Feature Engineering of Continuous Values and Feature Selection

 # Run this notebook - Engineering and Feature Selection of Iris Dataset from SKLearn to kick off:
 ## 0Mount Data -